-Homework.
+Prep.
 These will be assigned weekly to help you master the concepts presented.
 They are due to UNM Canvas at 11:59pm the evening before class.
 Be sure to include your name on each submitted homework assignment.
-A deduction of one point will be given if not.
-Be sure to answer each question before submission.
-A deduction of one point will be given if not.
+See Grading Criteria guidelines.